FCC’s Quality Standards for Captioning Video Programming

-As of February 20, 2014, the FCC has released a new declaratory ruling regarding content quality for closed captioning of video programming.
-This is a much-needed clarification for many about quality standards across platforms, although the FCC ruling applies specifically to television.
+Back in February 2014, the FCC released a declaratory ruling regarding content quality for closed captioning of video programming.
+This was and remains a much-needed clarification for many about quality standards across platforms, although the FCC ruling applies specifically to television.

-However, as the FCC states in their report, quality standards for television closed captioning are of increasing importance because they dictate the standard for online video, as well: the passage of the Twenty-First Century Communications and Video Accessibility Act of 2010 (CVAA) requires that online video that previously aired on television have captioning “of at least the same quality as when such programs are shown on television.”
-Particularly with the CVAA’s deadline on March 30th 2014 recently passed (which requires archived video to be captioned within 45 days), the FCC’s new content quality standards will have a notable impact not just on television programs, but also on online video.
+The FCC stated in this report that quality standards for television closed captioning are of increasing importance because they dictate the standard for online video, as well.
+The passage of the Twenty-First Century Communications and Video Accessibility Act of 2010 (CVAA) requires that online video that previously aired on television have captions “of at least the same quality as when such programs are shown on television.”

 The FCC states, “In order to be synchronous, captions must coincide with their corresponding spoken words and sounds to the greatest extent possible.”
 It also denotes that the captions must occur at a speed that can be read by viewers.
 And, if a program is edited for rebroadcast, it requires that captions be reformatted to provide accurate synchronization.

 Here, the FCC states, “In order for a program’s captions to be complete, captions must run from the beginning to the end of the program, to the fullest extent possible.”
 Many people have complained that captions drop off in the middle or before the end of programming, despite efforts on the part of the Commission to minimize this issue.
 Now, any program that does not include captions up to its conclusion will be in violation of these standards.